Do you ever experience “highs” in your life when you feel like you are invincible and can do anything?

 Loss of ability to work

-Bipolar disorder is on of the leading causes of disability around the world.
+Bipolar disorder is one of the leading causes of disability around the world.

 Due to the extreme nature of Bipolar Disorder’s mood swings, many individuals find it difficult to work.

-They may act inappropriately in a work setting during mania, or fail to show during a depressive episode.
+They may act inappropriately in a work setting during mania, or fail to show up at all during a depressive episode.

 Stress on personal relationships